SilenLoc/easy_safe/README.md

 # easy_safe

-> An easy unstable crate to save strings into a map that is saved on the disk creates a new map environment with the specified name
+> An easy unstable crate to save strings into a map that is saved on the disk.

+ The normal map_env creates a new map environment with the specified name.
-    the name corresponds to the file saved and loaded in your filesystem If the file is already there it will load from that file
+ The name corresponds to the file saved and loaded in your filesystem.
+ If the file is already there it will load from that file.

  This means you can always come back and access your file if you call it with the right name

 Example